pbeardshear/requiredir/README.md

 ## Supplying arguments

 You may occasionally want to supply arguments to the files you are including in a directory.
-Assume you are using express, and have a directory of routing files which each need a reference to the express app.
+Assume you are using express, and have a directory of routing files that each need a reference to the express app.

 ```js
 // in routes/HomeRoutes.js